 For the TOEFL iBT, use NYU's code 2562.

-For the IELTS Academic, search for "New York University" and release results to Undergraduate Admissions as opposed to one of our school or colleges.
+For the IELTS Academic, please follow the instructions on this site; when prompted, search for "New York University" and release results to Undergraduate Admissions as opposed to one of our schools or colleges.
 Similarly, for the PTE Academic, C1 Advanced and C2 Proficiency, select "New York University" as opposed to one of our specific NYU schools or colleges.
 Searching for "NYU" will not return any results; you must search using our official name.

-No. Interviews are not required for admission to NYU.
+No. Interviews are not required and cannot be requested by candidates for admission to NYU.

 NYU reserves the right to request an English language exam if we believe this information would be helpful in the review of the application.

 English as a second language (ESL) courses will not be considered as meeting the all-English language requirement for the year they were taken in.